Privacy

 Further, if personal information about you is collected by third parties on any website you have accessed through our websites or mobile app, we may also collect or have access to that information as part of our arrangement with those third parties.

-We may also collect basic personal information about third parties (e.g. an employer or a health provider) if provided by an applicant or claimant.
+We may also collect basic personal information about third parties (e.g. an employer or a health provider) if provided by you as part of providing our services

 Online links to Third Party and Co-Branded sites?